scarain/GetData_Course_Project/README.md

 All "()" is removed, all abbreviations are replaced with their full names, all "-" are replaced with "_", and all words are seperated with "_" in the column names to appropriately label the data set subData with descriptive variable names.

 At the end of script run_analysis.R, subData is grouped by two variables - "subject" and "activity", and mean value of each variable is calculated for each combination of "subject" and "activity" (meaning the average of feature measurement when a certain volunteer is performing one kind of activities).
 The grouped data is assigned to variable groupData, and written in a text file with file path "./project/group_data.txt"

-The grouped data set can be read into R using following code:

-data <- read.table("./group_data.txt", header = TRUE)

-View(data)